-- Seriously consider setting up a Titan Pad and then move discussion and proposals over to that space.
+- Seriously consider setting up a Titan Pad (now defunct, similar tools can be found: here) and then move discussion and proposals over to that space.
 Send email notifications about new PADS and remind people to participate.

 - Remember having more expertise (or thinking you do) does not actually confer you with more authority

 - Be aware of different rhetorical styles.
 Men for example often speak with the voice of authority (e.g. I can attest that… I think we should do X…We should do X… As someone with X years of experience in X, I can say that…).
 Women often adopt a more reflexive/open style (I wonder if we might…Maybe we could…Perhaps it might be a good idea to…).
 Remember just because something is said with authority does not make it nay more valid.
 Saying something more hesitantly or reflexively does not make it any less valid.
 Different cultures often adopt different discursive styles, some more direct, some much less so.